-The Committee ordered the bill to be reported favorably to the House without amendment by a vote of 32 years to 25 nays.
+The Committee ordered the bill to be reported favorably to the House without amendment by a vote of 32 yeas to 25 nays; the Committee reported the bill on February 6, 2014.
+The House passed the bill, as amended, by a vote of 232 yeas to 182 nays.

 • Markup of H.R.
-3183, a bill to provide consumers with a free annual disclosure of information the Bureau of Consumer Financial Protection maintains on them, and for other purposes one free annual report disclosing all information about that consumer held by the CFPB, the sources of such information, and the identity of any person or Federal department or agency to which the CFPB disclosed such information.
+3183, a bill to provide consumers with a free annual disclosure of information the Bureau of Consumer Financial Protection maintains on them, and for other purposes

 On November 20, 2013, the Committee met to mark up H.R.
 3183.
-The bill requires the CFPB to provide, starting one year following enactment and within fifteen days of a consumer's request,
+The bill requires the CFPB to provide, starting one year following enactment and within fifteen days of a consumer's request, one free annual report disclosing all information about that consumer held by the CFPB, the sources of such information, and the identity of any person or Federal department or agency to which the CFPB disclosed such information.